 The below table is a compilation of methods to upload your site using the hosts suggested above, ranked in level of difficulty.
 None of these are hard, but some may require some additional learning to understand.
 Ultimately, you want to make sure you're reading and understanding how things work to better learn how to use these methods to your advantage.

-A web interface means that the uploading process is entirely accessible from the web, which can include an upload form or a button to find files on your computer.
+A web interface means that the uploading process is entirely accessible from your browser, usually through an upload form or a button to find files on your computer.
 FTP (File Transfer Protocol) means transferring (often dragging and dropping) files from one server to another.
 A repository is using Git to push your files to the published site, but this tends to be a more advanced method.

 A domain, such as 32bit.cafe, can be a great way to have a catchy site name or have something short to share easily.
 And, if anything happens to any of your hosts, you can always transfer your domain to your new host.
 A domain is also good way to maintain a short URL, which can be easier to share or remember.
 The great news is that some webhosts can either give you a free domain with paid hosting or you can buy domains through the host.
 There's a couple of different routes to go, but it's completely up to you.
 Try not to use any of EIG/Newfold Digital providers if you can avoid it.

-You can just open your text editor, put in some HTML, and save it as an .html file instead of a .txt in a folder on your computer, and open it in your favorite browser.
-Boom!
+You can just open your text editor, put in some HTML, and Save As... the file as an .html file instead of a .txt in a folder on your computer.
+Open it in your favorite browser—boom!

 There are so many tutorials across the web, so we want to link some here that will take you, from start to finish, how to code your website.
 Some tutorials here even have barebones website layouts, so you can have a framework to the content you want to have inside of it.